maxamazing/sipgof/README.md

 	conda create --name "testEnv"
 	conda activate testEnv

-install  this package to current environment with editing enabled
+install this package to current environment with editing enabled.
+The promptline should change to something like this: **(testEnv) me@myPc ~/pathToSiPGOF$**

-	(testEnv)$ cd sipgof
+	cd sipgof
-	(testEnv)$ pip install -e .
+	pip install -e .

-have a look at some examples
+## have a look at some examples:

-	(testEnv)$ python qualityMeasure/examples/LoadOMATestAndFit.py
+	python qualityMeasure/examples/LoadOMATestAndFit.py
-	(testEnv)$ python qualityMeasure/adaptiveProcedureReader.py

-it should fire up a plot and a rating
+should fire up a plot and a rating.

+	python qualityMeasure/adaptiveProcedureReader.py

+should print the adaptive track of the example files.

+	python qualityMeasure/examples/LoadOMATestAndFitSingleState.py

+should plot the data with only a single state fit.

 > Written with [StackEdit](https://stackedit.io/).